| Title: | Design and Analysis of Experiments with R |

 error is used to calculate marginal (ME) and simultaneous margin

-of error (SME) for the provided significance (1 - alpha
+of error (SME) for the provided significance (1 - alpha) level.

 See Lenth(1989).
 Spikes are used to display the factor effects.